Bisayan languages

 The Bisayan languages or Visayan languages are a subgroup of the Austronesian languages spoken in the Philippines.
-They are most closely related to Tagalog and the Bikol languages, all of which are part of the Central Philippine languages.
+They are most closely related to (though not mutually intelligible with) Tagalog and the Bikol languages, all of which are part of the Central Philippine languages.
 Most Bisayan languages are spoken in the whole Visayas section of the country, but they are also spoken in the southern part of the Bicol Region (particularly in Masbate and Sorsogon where several dialects of Waray are spoken), islands south of Luzon, such as those that make up Romblon, most of the areas of Mindanao and the province of Sulu located southwest of Mindanao.
 Some residents of Metro Manila also speak one of the Bisayan languages.

 Over 30 languages constitute the Bisayan language family.
 The Bisayan language with the most speakers is Cebuano, spoken by 20 million people as a native language in Central Visayas, parts of Eastern Visayas, and most of Mindanao.
 Two other well-known and widespread Bisayan languages are Hiligaynon (Ilonggo), spoken by 9 million in most of Western Visayas and Soccsksargen; and Waray-Waray, spoken by 6 million in Eastern Visayas region.
 Prior to colonization, the script and calligraphy of most of the Visayan peoples was the badlit, closely related to the Tagalog baybayin.